jeffryjdelarosa/documentation-user/inventory/routes/strategies/removal.rst

 | 0000003               | Hand Cream    | 10/31/2019            |
 +-----------------------+---------------+-----------------------+

-When we realize a sale for 25 units of Hand Cream, we can see that the lot numbers which have been automatically reserved by Odoo are the ones with the closest expiration date, meaning 0000001 and 0000003.
+| When we realize a sale for 25 units of Hand Cream, we can see that the
+  lot numbers which have been automatically reserved by Odoo are the ones with the closest expiration date, meaning 0000001 and 0000003.

 .. image:: media/removal_08.png
    :align: center
+   :alt: View of which lots are reserved when using a FEFO strategy